St Mary's Church, Clifton

-St Mary's Church is a parish church in the Church of England in Clifton, Nottinghamshire.
+St Mary's Church is the parish church of Clifton, in Nottinghamshire, England.

 The church is Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.

 History

-The church is mediaeval.
+The church is medieval.
 It was restored by Lewis Nockalls Cottingham in 1846, C. Hodgson Fowler in 1874, George Frederick Bodley in 1884, George Pace and Ronald Sims between 1969 and 1979.

 Features

 The reredos formerly at the Society of the Sacred Mission at Kelham College and much of the decoration is by George Frederick Bodley.

 Organ

 The organ is by Marcussen & Søn of Denmark and was installed in 1973.
 The organist at this time was Ian Abernethy.

 Parsonage

 The parsonage house was enlarged in 1830 by Henry Moses Wood.